To be hired as a graphic designer you need to have an outstanding portfolio.

 To create a strong graphic design portfolio you need to focus and concentrate on your ideas.

 This is what really sets you apart from the crowd.
-I believe that anyone can learn skills such as the Adobe Creative Suite, but not everyone can think of those amazing ideas.
+I believe that anyone can learn skills such as the Adobe Creative Suite, as listed as part of my illustration and design resources, but not everyone can think of those amazing ideas.

 Making something look amazing from an appearance and ‘face value’ point of view is important too, but it’s all about balance.
 Give your readers a good understanding of how you arrived at your finished work.